 On the server address line, key in the IP address for the head node.
 Once the last digit is entered, the name of the cluster should automatically populate.
 In this case the name “FisherUnitech” shows up.
 Also, we see “FisherUnitech” listed under the profiles.
 Click Connect.

 The resulting “connection established” message should come up next, as shown in above.

-With the FisherUnitech cluster profile highlighted, we can see that the Connection Status is a green color and it reads “idle”.
+With the FisherUnitech cluster profile highlighted, we can see that the Connection Status reads “idle”.
 This simply indicates that no render jobs are being sent to the cluster at this moment.

-To remove an unwanted Boost Profile, highlight the profile name and then click the “X” on the right side.
+To disconnect from Boost (but remember the old connection), click on the “Disconnect” icon.
+To remove an unwanted Boost Profile permanently, highlight the profile name and then click the “X” on the right side.

 To use Boost on the next render job, go to Tools > Render > Click the Render tab at the top and then highlight the Boost icon in the lower right (looks like the rocket) as shown above.

 Notice that “FisherUnitech” is the name of the cluster that the client is connected to.

 Be sure the Send to Queue box is checked.
 Then you can stage multiple jobs to run on the render cluster without bogging down the local install of SW Visualize Professional.